Every Time A Fly Lands Does It Poop

 • Empty trash cans frequently and keep them covered to prevent attracting flies.

 Maintaining a clean environment is your first line of defense against flies and the potential health risks they pose.
-Flies are attracted to filth and food waste, so reducing these attractants can significantly decrease their presence.
-Make sure to regularly wipe down kitchen counters, dining tables, and any other surfaces where food is prepared or consumed.
+That said, flies are attracted to filth and food waste, so reducing these attractants can significantly decrease their presence.
+That's why make sure to regularly wipe down kitchen counters, dining tables, and any other surfaces where food is prepared or consumed.
 Using disinfectant cleaners can help eliminate harmful bacteria and viruses that flies may carry.

 2. Proper Food Storage: